somyaguglani/Pathfinding-Visualizer/README.md

 * Changing the speed at which the algorithms work .

-* Recomputing the path instantly if start or target n* odes are moved .
+* Recomputing the path instantly if start or target nodes are moved .

 * Generating Mazes .

+* Responsive

 ### Meet The Algorithms ###